keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 `<LastTopVisibleGroup>` (*REF*, *EPH*)
 :   *UUID* of the top-most group that is still visible in the user's current
     scroll view.
-GUI implementations MAY use this element to save the scroll state of the groups tree.
+Graphical implementations MAY use this element to save the scroll state of the groups tree.
 If an implementation decides not to store scroll information, this SHOULD point to the root group.